themecloud/rtmail/README.md

 # RTMAIL - An email proxy written in Go

 RTMAIL enables you to route incoming SMTP emails to other SMTP destinations and HTTPS endpoints.
-See config.example and routes.example on how to configure RTMAIL.
+See rtmail.conf and routes.conf on how to configure RTMAIL.

 ## Usage